BabbleSim/BabbleSim.github.io/folder_structure_and_env.md

 └── results              Where simulations output is stored
 ```

-It is supported placing components and/or the output in different folders.
+It is possible to place components and/or the output in different folders.
-For this a set of environment variables are defined. <br>
+For this a set of environment variables are defined.<br>
 These wil be set automatically assuming the default folder structure when using the provided
 Makefiles.
 But they can be set to something else before calling make.<br>